-According to Abbreviationfinder, Morocco was dominated by Phoenicians, Romans, Vandals, Greeks and Arabs, who introduced Islamism.
+According to Abbreviationfinder, an acronym site which also features history of Morocco, Morocco was dominated by Phoenicians, Romans, Vandals, Greeks and Arabs, who introduced Islamism.
 But in the twelfth century BC the Phoenicians, merchants and navigators who inhabited present-day Syria, reached the coasts of Morocco, built ports there and began to colonize the area, taught the natives the use of iron, the cultivation of trees and of agricultural products.

 In the 6th century BC the Carthaginians arrived to use its ports, they improved their equipment and built new ones.
 At that time the inhabitants of Morocco were divided into small rival states: Mauretania Tingitana, Getulia and Numidia.

 In the 4th century BC, Mauretania, or “Land of the Moors”, reached the greatest importance, given its proximity to the coast.
 And when at the end of the “Punic wars” the Carthaginians were defeated by the Romans (146 BC), the Roman empire extended to Africa and Mauretania also became a Roman province.
 In that region there were already important cities such as Tingis (today’s Tangier), Sana, Banasa, Volubilis.

 Mauretania was annexed by Caligola and in 42 after Christ the emperor Claudius divided it into two provinces: Mauretania Tingitana, almost the current northern Morocco, which had as its capital Tingis and Mauretania Caesariensis, between Mulucha and the Numidia.
 These provinces were governed by the “Procuratores Augusti”, directly dependent on the emperor.